Bujio/venta-apartamentos-php-MVC/README.md

 - **Symfony/process**: Version ^6.0|^5.4|^7.0
 - **Intervention/image**: Version ^2.5
 - **Phpmailer/phpmailer**: Version ^6.3

-### Description

-This PHP project utilizes the MVC approach for software architecture.
-It provides an organized structure that separates business logic (Model), presentation (View), and flow control (Controller).

-The project is based on another repository located at [venta-de-apartamentos-php](https://github.com/Bujio/venta-de-apartamentos-php/).

-The resulting web application can be visited at [https://sutgowu.nyc.dom.my.id/admin](https://sutgowu.nyc.dom.my.id/admin).

-### Usage Instructions

-1. Clone this repository to your local environment.
-2. Install dependencies using Composer and npm.
-3. Configure your environment using the `.env` file.
-4. Run the application on your local server.

 Enjoy exploring the project!
 If you have any questions or suggestions, feel free to get in touch.